wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 metadata:
   robots: index
 ---
+Here's the rewritten README with platform-agnostic language while keeping the code snippets the same:

 ## Overview

-The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your Android applications.
+The VWO Feature Management and Experimentation (FME) SDK is a powerful tool that enables dynamic feature flag management and experimentation in your applications.
 It allows developers to:

 * Implement user ID-based feature flag evaluation
 * Track user interactions and events
 * Manage user attributes for targeted experiences

 ## Benefits of using the Integration

 * While feature flags provide the ability to control features dynamically, analytics integration adds the crucial layer of measurement and insight.
 * Data-Driven Decisions: Move beyond simple feature toggling to making decisions based on actual user behavior and engagement metrics.
 * Complete Feedback Loop: Create a closed loop between feature deployment and performance measurement, enabling continuous improvement.
 * Unified Data View: Consolidate feature flag data with other analytics in a single platform, providing a holistic view of your application's performance.
 * Real-Time Monitoring: Track the immediate impact of feature flag changes on user behavior and application performance.

 ## Prerequisites

 #### VWO FME SDK Installation and Configuration

 * Ensure you have the VWO Feature Management and Experimentation product enabled for your VWO account
-* The VWO FME SDK should be properly installed in your Android project
+* The VWO FME SDK should be properly installed in your project
-* Set your VWO account ID and SDK key in your application's constants or local.properties file:
+* Set your VWO account ID and SDK key in your application's configuration:

 ```properties
 FME_ACCOUNT_ID=your_account_id